The 10 Best Video Monetization Platforms in 2026

 This article will explain how video monetization works and look at various video monetization models (AVOD, SVOD, and TVOD) proven to work for video creators like you.

 The technology that video monetization platforms rely on is changing all the time.
-This post has been updated to reflect the most accurate information on the best video monetization platforms as of June 2024.
+This post has been updated to reflect the most accurate information on the best video monetization platforms as of Nov 2025.

 - What is Video Monetization?

-- Common Video Monetization Models
+- Proven Strategies to Maximize Video Monetization

-- How to Monetize Videos
+- How to Monetize Videos in 2026

 - What is a Video Paywall?